-“At some point during this race many of you will experience adversity; know that when you fight through those times and overcome, it will mold your character just as iron forges iron, and you will emerge with battle-tested armor.” – Blake Norwood, Race Director, Umstead 100 Ultramarathon
+“At some point during this race many of you will experience adversity; know that when you fight through those times and overcome, it will mold your character just as iron forges iron, and you will emerge with battle-tested armor.” – Race Director, Umstead 100 Ultramarathon

 After finishing 12 marathons in 12 months, and completing 20+ marathons, I looked for another challenge: to see if I could finish a 50 mile Ultramarathon.
 I loved this experience as it pushed me way outside of all physical and psychological comfort zones.
 After training for six months, I ran 50, celebrated, yet was sad when finish line approached.
 This led to running my first 100 mile race a couple of years later.
 With those races under my belt I registered for the Umstead 100, determined to implement what I had learned in previous races.

 In his book Ultramarathon Man, Dean Karnazes claimed that completing a 100 was exponentially more difficult than running a 50.

 After running 100 miles twice … I have to say that Dean was absolutely correct.
 50s and 100s are completely different races.
 I think most marathoners, with additional training, could gut out a 50 miler.
 But running 100 miles in one day requires another level of commitment and will.

 Training for a 100-miler: If you’re reading this blog post and are training for your first 100 mile run, the best advice that anyone can give you is to simulate the fatigue you will experience between miles 75-99.